DylanDijk/dylandijk.github.io/_posts/2023-01-02-github-actions.md

 # Scheduling an R script with GitHub Actions

 I am working on a project where I want to run an R function every week.
 Using GitHub actions we can have this job to be scheduled to run remotely.
-It is easiest to do this if you are function exisits within the directory structure of an R package.
+It is easiest to do this if your function exists within the directory structure of an R package.

 In order to set up a GitHub action you need to create an Action which is a `.yaml` file.